 As long as you are making an individual filing, you can file for bankruptcy on your own without a lawyer or a law degree yourself.
 This includes both types of personal bankruptcy filings (Chapter 7 and Chapter 13) as well as business filings (Chapter 11 or Chapter 12) as long as the business is not a partnership or incorporated entity.

-You can represent yourself in a partnership because you can’t legally represent someone else without being a licensed attorney.
+You can NOT represent yourself in a partnership because you can’t legally represent someone else without being a licensed attorney.
 Incorporated businesses can’t be represented by the owner, so you have to hire an attorney.

 Of course, just because you can do something it doesn’t mean that you should.
 Even on the official website for United States Courts it states: